Marie Sarantakis: Writing

 Sarantakis authored a second non-fiction work, How to Divorce a Narcissist and Win, which was an Amazon best-seller in 2021.
 How to Divorce a Narcissist and Win has been sold in Brazil, Canada, Denmark, France, India, Japan, New Zealand, Spain, United Kingdom, Australia, and United States of America.
-Sarantakis' book launched the formation of Adrikos, LLC, a Christian Divorce Coaching service.

 Modeling

 Sarantakis began her modeling career being featured in British automotive magazine Max Power.
 She was thereafter notably pictured on the cover of the United Kingdom edition of Danielle Steel's novel One Day at a Time.
 In 2009 Sarantakis was named the 16th Sexiest International Model by Nifty Magazine.
 As Sarantakis transitioned from a model to an attorney, she was named one of the top ten babes of the blogosphere by CBS's The Mancave.

 Attorney at Law

-Sarantakis is a high profile divorce attorney representing notorious figures in Illinois, Texas, and Wisconsin.
+Sarantakis has appeared on FOX Television's long-running television program Divorce Court.
+She is a high profile divorce attorney representing notorious figures in Illinois, Texas, and Wisconsin.
 Sarantakis quickly attained notoriety in the legal field by releasing a series of provocative and funny legal commercials in 2017.
 Later that year she was recognized as a Top 10 Family Law Attorney Under 40 in Illinois by the National Academy of Family Law Attorneys (NAFLA).
 She has also earned distinction as a Top 10 Family Law Attorney in Illinois by Attorney & Practice Magazine and one of the Top 10 Female Attorneys in Illinois by the American Institute of Family Law Attorneys.
-From 2018 through 2022, Ms. Sarantakis was featured as a Super Lawyer Rising Star in Chicago Magazine.
+From 2018 through 2023, Sarantakis was featured as a Super Lawyer Rising Star in Chicago Magazine.
+In 2023, Sarantakis received distinction by the American Bar Association with a Rising Star Award as one of the Top 40 Young Attorneys in the United States.
+Sarantakis was named 2023 Young Lawyer of the Year by the Illinois State Bar Association.
+In 2024, Sarantakis received a Forty Under 40 Award from the Greek America Foundation in New York City.